-UMass is one of very few academic medical centers in the nation with an endocrinology, metabolism and diabetes group (our Diabetes Center of Excellence) that functions as a vital component of the transplant team.
-Our mission is to ensure that our patients achieve the highest quality of life while they entrust their health to us for a second chance.
+UMass is one of very few academic medical centers in the nation with an endocrinology, metabolism and diabetes group that functions as a vital component of the transplant team.
+The UMass Memorial Diabetes Center of Excellence ensures that our patients achieve the highest quality of life while they entrust their health to us for a second chance.

 We offer the following transplant diabetes services: